Board of Trustees

 Nicola was a trustee on the Board of the Welsh Scout Council from 2001 to 2012 as well as a member of the Area Executive.
 She is currently a member of Flintshire District Executive and has volunteered at HQ, working on Programme resources, national conferences and most recently the Cub Centenary project.
 Outside of Scouting Nicola is a member of the Prestatyn Town Business Forum.

-Stuart has been involved in Scouting for over 40 years and is currently County Chairman for Nottinghamshire.
+Stuart has been involved in Scouting for over 40 years and is currently a district Advisor for Rushcliffe.
 As part of the Board of Trustees Stuart has previously chaired the General Purposes Sub-Committee and Appointments Sub-Committee.
+In 2017 Stuart became Vice Chair of the Board of Trustees.

 In addition he sits on the Awards Board, recognising Scouting achievements across the UK.

 Professionally, Stuart's career has covered a wide variety of areas including marketing, media relations, corporate finance and training.
-He is an Associate of the Chartered Institute of Bankers and his current role is Head of Controls Assessment at NatWest.
+He is an Associate of the Chartered Institute of Bankers and before retiring was Head of Controls Assessment at NatWest.

 Member Finance Committee and Nominations and Governance Committee